ElmageAce/charging-station-management-system/readme.md

   - workspace
   - phpmyadmin

-Or you can simply navigate to `laradock` folder and run following command to run containers, migrate the database, and compile front-end components:
+Or you can simply navigate to `laradock` folder and run following command to run containers:

 ```bash
 # Create valid .env file for laradock